thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/resource/js-resource-module_fn.md

 - Cell content functions.
 - Custom actions.

 These modules can contain any JavaScript code, facilitating the reuse of specific logic.
-This includes variables or functions<br>
-that are exported for use in other parts of the application.
+This includes variables or functions that are exported for use in other parts of the application.
 ##### Examples

 You can declare variables: